 VetFAST Program: Veterinary Medicine for Food Production Animals

-If you're interested in veterinary medicine, consider our VetFAST Program (Veterinary Food Animal Scholars Program).
+If you're interested in veterinary medicine, consider the U of M's VetFAST Program, which is open to CFANS Animal Science majors.
 The U of M developed this unique program to meet the high demand for veterinarians who are trained to work with food production animals, such as dairy and beef cattle, swine, poultry, sheep, and goats.
 The VetFAST Program can allow you to get an admissions decision by the U of M's College of Veterinary Medicine at the end of your first year in college, rather than during your junior or senior year.
 This enables you to complete your pre-veterinary studies in three years instead of the typical four.
 In addition, you are exempt from taking the Graduate Record Exam (G.R.E.), and you'll benefit from mentorships with veterinary faculty and students.
 In VetFAST, you can also participate in summer veterinary and industry work, research projects, and internships.
+Learn more.

 For more information about the Animal Science major, see the Department of Animal Science website.